Im-Adriano/BattlePaddle/README.md

 - `requestActionInterval` is the rate at which the bot will request a command from the C2.
 This is in milliseconds.

 ### Compilation
+Both Windows and Linux create a shared library such as a .SO or .DLL and an executable.
+You only need to deploy and run one of them.

 - Linux
   - The build systems I use include:
     - cmake